Regulation 61-107.19 Solid Waste Management: Solid Waste Landfills and Structural Fill became effective on May 23, 2008.

 Wetlands50 Feet

-Between structural fills on same property500 Feet
+Between structural fills on the same property500 Feet

 Note: Existing landfills are exempt from these buffer requirements.